hmc-alpaqa/metrinome/README.md

 Note - Language Support:

 The REPL current supports C/C++ (using clang6), Java (JDK13), and Python 3.
+C/C++ and Java code yields block-level CFGs while Python 3 results in statement level CFGs.
-However, only a subset of Python 3 keywords / features are supported: assignment, expressions (e.g. 'a + b'), if/else/elif, return, while, and with (NOTE: this does not include list/dictionary comprehensions, lambda expressions, or try/catch/raise).
+Keep in mind that only a subset of Python 3 keywords / features are supported: assignment, expressions (e.g. 'a + b'), if/else/elif, return, while, and with (NOTE: this does not include list/dictionary comprehensions, lambda expressions, or try/catch/raise).